thiagoviana/ios-swift-open-social-apps/README.md

 You can also do it using the visual view of Xcode.

 # App vs Web
 The approach used here will verify if the native app can be opened directly in the desired profile.
-If it can't, the Safari browser will open with a web link instead.
+If it can't, the Safari browser will open it with a web link instead.

-The openSocialFacebook method is called when the button is pressed.
-It's sets both, appURL and webURL before call the openSocial method.
+The **openSocialFacebook** method is called when the button is pressed.
+It sets both, appURL and webURL before call the **openSocial** method.

 ```
 @IBAction func openSocialFacebook(_ sender: Any) {